Baz Bahadur Chand: Early life

 Baz Bahadur Chand was born to Prince Nila Gusain in Almora.
-At that time Kumaon was ruled by Maharaja Vijay Chand, who was a puppet ruler under the trio of nobles Shakram Karki, Piru Gusain and Vinayak Bhatt.
+At that time Kumaon was ruled by Maharaja Vijay Chand, who was a puppet ruler under the trio of nobles Sukhram Karki, Piru Gusain and Vinayak Bhatt.
 When Prince Nila Gusain raised objected to the Kings confinement within his harem and his powerlessness, his eyes were pulled out, and he later died.
 All the other Gusains (Elder Princes) and Rautelas (Younger Princes) were killed by the trio to eliminate competition.
 Only two sons of former Maharaja Laxmi Chand survived - Prince Trimal Chand (Future King) and Prince Narayan Chand.
 Out of them the former fled to Garhwal and the second to Doti.

 A royal maid servant wrapping in a piece of cloth blind Nila Gusain's son, nicknamed 'Baja Baja', entrusted him to the wife of her family priest Dharmakar Tewari of Chausar.
 She kept him concealed with her.
 There he was brought up as a non - royal.